Marissa Lloyd

 LMFT

-Clinically, I specialize in treating individuals and families who are experiencing difficulties due to trauma.
-I am trained and certified in Eye Movement Desensitization and Reprocessing (EMDR), trauma intervention recognized internationally an effective and efficient intervention.
-Additionally, my expertise includes couple therapy, family therapy, persistent mental health disorders, and grief and loss.
-I utilize a Strategic Family Therapy Approach because:
+Vicky’s clinical expertise lies in treating individuals and families facing challenges related to trauma.
+She is trained and certified in Eye Movement Desensitization and Reprocessing (EMDR), an internationally recognized and highly effective trauma intervention.
+Her areas of specialization also include couples therapy, family therapy, persistent mental health disorders, and grief and loss.
+Her work is deeply rooted in the Strategic Family Therapy approach, which emphasizes tailored solutions, collaboration, and hope.

 Danyel Forehand